Rittik-007/test/README.md

 # My name is Rittik
-# THis is my code
+# This is my code
 # I'm working on it